-This classification refers to an account taking electricity at 750 volts or less where the electricity is used exclusively in a single family unit, non-commercial.
-This can be a separately metered living accommodation, town house, apartment, semi-detached, duplex, triplex or quadruplex with residential zoning.
-Further servicing details are available in the distributor's Conditions of Service
+This classification refers to an account taking electricity at 750 volts or less where the electricity is used exclusively by residential customers residing in detached, semi-detached or townhouse dwelling units.
+Further servicing details are available in the distributor's Conditions of Service.